SuneelPodapati/ml_classification_models/README.md

 | Naive Bayes (Gaussian) | The weakest performer in your set.
 Accuracy (0.799), recall (0.570), and F1 (0.629) are noticeably lower.
 The independence assumption likely limits its ability to model the clinical relationships in this dataset. |
 | Random Forest | The best overall performer.
 Outstanding accuracy (0.962), AUC (0.985), and F1 (0.935).
 Precision (0.960) and recall (0.911) are both high, showing excellent balance.
 MCC (0.909) confirms strong reliability across both classes. |
 | XGBoost |Another top-tier model with excellent accuracy (0.936) and AUC (0.984).
 Precision (0.943) and recall (0.835) are well-balanced, though slightly lower than Random Forest.
 Still a highly dependable model with strong generalization. |

+## Conclusion
+Ensemble methods - Random Forest achieved the highest AUC and strongest overall metrics on this dataset.
+This model has a good trade-off between accuracy, F1, and MCC, making it the preferred choice for production use.

+## Streamlit 🚀
+The trained models are saved into `pkl` files and are deployed to Streamlit with an interactive evaluation application at [https://sp-ml-assignment2.streamlit.app/](https://sp-ml-assignment2.streamlit.app/)

+The application can be used to
+- download sample test data
+- select a model for evaluation
+- upload test data
+- view the model evaluation metrics:  Accuracy, AUC, Precision, Recall, F1, and MCC.
+- view confusion matrix and classification report.